 1. Electrical Issues

 Electrical systems are the bedrock of nearly every workplace.
 However, wiring that degrades over time, overloaded circuits, or frayed electrical cords are often overlooked until they trigger an incident.
 These faults are subtle, embedded within the infrastructure of the workspace, but they have the potential to cause significant damage in a matter of moments.
 Conversely, in settings such as warehouses or construction sites, the temporary set-up of electrical equipment introduces its own set of risks, where short-term, rudimentary solutions can carry long-term consequences.
+This underscores the critical importance of incorporating robust safety measures in warehouses and construction sites.

 2. Flammable Materials